Jamba-v0.1 - AI Language Models Tool

 Key Features

-• Distributed BF16 checkpoint with explicit guidance for FlashAttention2 and 8-bit quantization.
+• Published BF16 checkpoint with guidance for FP16/8-bit quantization workflows.

-• Open Apache-2.0 licensed base model intended for fine-tuning into instruct/chat versions.
+• Designed as a base model for fine-tuning into instruct/chat variants.

 Example Usage